umud85/umud85/README.md

 ### Hello, I'm @umud85
 * I am coding for fun and I want to share my hobby projects here
 * I prefer web development with Javascript and React
-* I will also share some Python projects
+* I will add projects regularly in 2022
-* I want to start a professional career in web development

 ### Connect With Me